Wild Willy Barrett

 Roger John Barrett (born 30 May 1950), known professionally as Wild Willy Barrett, is an English experimental musician and multi-instrumentalist, best known for his collaborations with John Otway.
 His musical style has included folk, blues, psychedelia, pop and punk rock and his live performances are punctuated with his dry humour and onstage wit.
 He is known for virtuoso fiddle playing, ability with a great number of stringed instruments, and playing slide guitar with a whole raw egg (known as egg-necking).
 During recent Otway/Barrett performances, he has also introduced the 'wah wah wheelie bin'.

-Barrett is also a skilled wood worker and carver and has produced highly unusual furniture over many years.
+Barrett is also a skilled wood worker and carver and has produced many furniture over many years.

 Career

 Barrett comes from Aylesbury.
 He started playing the ukulele at the age of 4 and soon moved on to other instruments.
 By the age of 15 he was gigging regularly.
 He worked with and recorded alongside and in collaboration with his emerging contemporaries.
 His first commercially available recordings can be found on Guitar Workshop, issued in 1973 by Transatlantic Records.
 He is also featured on The Contemporary Folk Guitar album with Bert Jansch, John Renbourn, Gordon Giltrap & Ralph McTell.
 He has worked with many well known artists and has toured with Squeeze, Madness and Steeleye Span and played fiddle, guitar and mandolin for George Hamilton IV.
 He also played pedal steel guitar on the influential Keith Hudson reggae album entitled Rasta Communication, along with Sly and Robbie.

 During the early 1980s, he ran his own record labels; "Black Eye" and "Red Eye", which released music by artists Barrett knew and played with.
 Amongst them was Eddie Stanton whose songs have been covered extensively by Barrett both live and on record.
 Before it folded, Black Eye had a number of albums to be released most notably Please Don't Throw Me to the Christians by Stanton – most of the songs from Organic Bondage were derived from those on the album – and "Man of Many Fingers" which would have been Barrett's 3rd solo album.